KelvinCYDev/e-commerce-demo/README.md

 For more details on how setup a custom server, see the official [Custom Server Example](https://github.com/payloadcms/payload/tree/main/examples/custom-server).

-##  Development

-To spin up this example locally, follow the [Quick Start](#quick-start).
-Then [Connect Stripe](#connect-stripe) to enable payments, and [Seed](#seed) the database with a few products and pages.

-### Docker

-Alternatively, you can use [Docker](https://www.docker.com) to spin up this demo locally.
-To do so, follow these steps:

-1. Follow [steps 1 and 2 from above](#development), the docker-compose file will automatically use the `.env` file in your project root
-1. Next run `docker-compose up`
-1. Follow [steps 4 and 5 from above](#development) to login and create your first admin user

-That's it!
-The Docker instance will help you get up and running quickly while also standardizing the development environment across your teams.

 ### Seed

 To seed the database with a few products and pages you can run `yarn seed`.
 This demo also comes with a `GET /api/seed` endpoint you can use to seed the database from the admin panel.

 > NOTICE: seeding the database is destructive because it drops your current database to populate a fresh one from the seed demo.
 Only run this command if you are starting a new project or can afford to lose your current data.

-## Production

-To run Payload in production, you need to build and serve the Admin panel.
-To do so, follow these steps:

-1. Invoke the `payload build` script by running `yarn build` or `npm run build` in your project root.
-This creates a `./build` directory with a production-ready admin bundle.
-1. Finally run `yarn serve` or `npm run serve` to run Node in production and serve Payload from the `./build` directory.
-1. When you're ready to go live, see [Deployment](#deployment) for more details.

-### Deployment

-Before deploying your app, you need to:

-1. Switch [your Stripe account to live mode](https://stripe.com/docs/test-mode) and update your [Stripe API keys](https://dashboard.stripe.com/test/apikeys).
-See [Connect Stripe](#connect-stripe) for more details.
-1. Ensure your app builds and serves in production.
-See [Production](#production) for more details.